agarnung/image-deblurring-exploration/notebook/README.md

 ### Types of Deconvolution

-Numerous methods can be used to improve the quality of a blurred image, i.e., **deblurring**, and objectively and subjectively assess the quality of the deblurring process.
+Numerous methods can be employed to enhance the quality of a blurred image, commonly referred to as **deblurring**, and both objective and subjective measures can be used to assess the effectiveness of the deblurring process.
 This process can involve several approaches:
-1. **Blind deconvolution**: Trying to estimate the PSF "blindly" from (only) the degraded image.
+1. **Blind deconvolution**: This method attempts to estimate the Point Spread Function (PSF) "blindly" from the degraded image alone, without any prior knowledge of the blur or the original image.
-2. **Non-blind deconvolution**: Assuming a certain predefined PSF based on heuristic assumptions or formal knowledge, and "hoping for the best" with deblurring algorithms.
+2. **Non-blind deconvolution**: In this approach, a predefined PSF is assumed based on heuristic assumptions or prior formal knowledge, and deblurring algorithms attempt to recover the original image under these assumptions.
-3. **Semi-blind deconvolution**: BLABLABLA.
+3. **Semi-blind deconvolution**: This approach strikes a balance between the blind and non-blind methods.
+In semi-blind deconvolution, a partially known or estimated PSF is used, often derived from certain constraints or partial prior knowledge, allowing for more flexible recovery of the original image while still accounting for some level of uncertainty about the blur.

 Moreover, one can categorize the types of deblurring based on how the PSF is assumed:
 - **Linear Model**.